 Candidate Statement on Commitment to Inclusive Excellence:

-- Document the contents of the reel with a shot list clearly specifying what you were responsible for in the material presented
+Reels must include a shot breakdown clearly specifying what you were responsible for in the material presented.

 Please reference AcademicKeys.com in your cover letter when